Running for change: MU students using social platforms for social justice

 “A ton of the people who follow me are not following social justice advocates, so they’re not getting that kind of messaging from the people that they’re following,” she said.
 “I basically try to make posts as easy and digestible as possible for anyone from varying education levels on things like racism and Juneteenth, and things like that.”

-Ashley has a “BLM” tab on her Instagram homepage, which includes around 100 posts she has curated or reposted related to racial issues in America.
+Ashley has a “BLM” tab on her Instagram homepage, which includes about 100 posts she has curated or reposted related to racial issues in America.
 Some of her original content encourages people to watch documentaries like “13th,” and read books including “The New Jim Crow” and “White Fragility.”
-In addition to encouraging education and activism around race, she said that her 2,200 plus followers are welcome to direct message her with questions.
+In addition to encouraging education and activism about race, she said that her 2,200-plus followers are welcome to direct-message her with questions.

 Ashley said she often receives messages from people who are interested in engaging in conversations about race or wanting to learn more.